copilot-emacs/copilot.el/README.md

 The chat buffer's header line shows at a glance whether Agent or Ask mode is active, which model answers, and in agent mode how many tools are available.
 Set `copilot-chat-show-status-header` to `nil` to hide it; the setting is read when the chat buffer is created, so it takes effect for new chat buffers.

+`copilot-chat-insert-commit-message` generates a commit message from the staged changes and inserts it at point.
+It is meant to be called from a commit message buffer (e.g. Magit's `COMMIT_EDITMSG` or any `git-commit` buffer), but works from any buffer inside a git repository.
+It runs outside the chat panel, so it never disturbs an ongoing conversation; the instruction sent along with the diff can be customized via `copilot-chat-commit-message-prompt`.

 Customization:
 - **`copilot-chat-model`** — model to use for chat (default `nil`, meaning a default chat model is resolved from the server)
 - **`copilot-chat-use-agent-mode`** — let Copilot run tools (shell commands, file edits, reads, etc.) during a chat (default `nil`)